dkettmann/2004RouterRadar/README.md

 I used for this job's enable pass.

 Also I added the "translate" script because I think it was an intermediate step in generating the report after it ran maybe?
+....and the crontab that kicked off the script for each ICORE (aprox 700 sites each).